 PHPM 513 Epidemiology II: Methods

-Instructor(s): William Lambert, PhD; Carrie Nielson, PhD, MPH
+Instructor(s): William Lambert, PhD

-Course Description This course is the second in a three course sequence designed for MPH Epidemiology and Biostatistics majors.
+Course Description This course is the second in a three course sequence designed for the MPH in Epidemiology and MPH in Biostatistics majors.
 Students will develop skills in recognizing strengths and weaknesses of various epidemiologic study designs; describing sources of bias that can distort measures of effect/association; and designing case-control studies, cohort studies, and randomized clinical trials.
 The class will also explore additional study designs used less frequently, such as nested case-control studies and case-crossover studies.
 Students will gain experience in recognizing and evaluating the role of confounding in data derived from epidemiologic studies.
 Additional tutorial sessions, to be scheduled at a time convenient for the students, will include problem-solving exercises focused on study design and analysis.
 Written homework assignments and problem-oriented learning will occupy a central role in facilitating mastery of epidemiologic methods and issues.

 Term Offered Winter

 Prerequisite PHPM 512/612 Epidemiology I and BSTA 511/611 Estimation and Hypothesis Testing for Applied Biostatistics